Akash-128/Zero-Hunger/README.md

 ### Installing

 After the zip file has been downloaded, simply extract it and install the apk file provided inside.
-PLease enable installation from unknown sources if required.
+Please enable installation from unknown sources if required.
 ```
 Give the example
 ```